Manage permission filters

 -

-In the dropdown menu, select an operator to define the relationship between the selected dimension and the value.
+Click the dropdown menu, and then select an operator to apply between the selected dimension and the value.
+The list of available operators depends on the selected dimension.

 -

-Click the box under the operator and provide a value to use as a filter.
-To add more than one value, click
+Click Add value and enter a value to use as a filter.
+To add more than one value, click Add value again or select Enter.

 -